simonschoof/simonschoof.com/content/post/pulumi-cloudfront-lambda.md

 * Use OIA to restrict access to the S3 bucket

+* Create Provider for us-east-1 region for lambda -> lambda@edge needs to be there

 * Further S3 Security considerations
   * Only SSL Connections
   * Disable Public Object access